• Skip to primary navigation

 Side view of the casserole with tomatoes and a bowl of salsa in the background.

 Great for breakfast, and fantastic for brunch.
-This easy to fix casserole includes two cheeses and plenty of green chilis.
+This easy-to-fix egg casserole includes two cheeses and plenty of green chilis.
+Serve it for brunch with Buttermilk French Toast and Country Potatoes for a delicous menu combination!

 Print Rate Pin Recipe